metamath/lamp-guide/docs/index.md

 "up/down" (reverse) icon to the right of the "replace what" field.

 > Press the "up/down" (reverse) icon to swap the field contents,
-> press "Find substitution", then apply.
+> press "Find substitution‡", then apply.

 Now both steps 3 and 4 are the same: